kakwa/puppet-samba/README.md

 ## Module Description

-This module manage Samba installation, including samba as an **Active Directory Domain Controler**.
+This module manages Samba installation, including samba as an **Active Directory Domain Controler**.

 Any parameter in smb.conf can be added/modified/removed, letting you free to customize the installation to your specific needs.